humanitycodes/www/coursework/lessons/slides/jquery-research-and-scale.md

 ### Where to find the correct files on GitHub repos

 If a library isn't available via a CDN, you'll just have to download it and link to it like usual.
-But sometimes, there will seem to be a lot of files and folders with neither of the filenames you're looking for in plain site.
+But sometimes, there will seem to be a lot of files and folders with neither of the filenames you're looking for in plain sight.

 Here's the trick: If you don't immediately see these filenames, look in a `dist` folder if they have one.
 This is the most typical name for the folder with all the files _distributed_ to users like you.